tolgabuyuktanir/CrowbarDemoApp/README.md

 # CrowbarDemoApp
-The demo app to show user behaviour vector representations
+A gradio app to show user behaviour vector representations